NIMASA Rescues Hijacked Ghanaian Fishing Vessel

-It explained that the International Maritime Organisation had designated Nigeria as one of the five Regional Maritime Rescue Co-ordination Centres (RMRCCs) in Africa.
+The country is one of the five Regional Maritime Rescue Co-ordination Centres (RMRCCs) that are designated by the International Maritime Organisation (IMO) in Africa.

-'Nigeria, therefore provides Search and Rescue and security co-ordination in the waters of Benin Republic, Cameroon, Congo, Gabon, Sao Tome and Principe, and Togo, in addition to its own territorial waters,' it said.
-NAN
+'By this responsibility, Nigeria is expected to provide search and rescue as well as coordinate security co-ordination in the waters of Benin Republic, Cameroon, Congo, Gabon, Sao Tome & Principe and Togo, in addition to its own territorial waters,' the agency said.